podrezo/pastebinjs/README.md

 There are a few features that I would like to add sometime in the future including:

 * The ability to upload a post directly instead of pasting it (including drag and drop, ideally)
+* Improve logging (e.g. what is logged, configure where it is stored, etc)
+* Use HTML5 localStorage to store delete passwords and posts created on the client side, for quick history